Casualties of the September 11 attacks: North Tower

-In the moments after Flight 11 struck the North Tower, the roughly 8,000 people who were not trapped by the impact (everyone from Floor 91 downwards) were faced with a harrowing scenario.
-The towers of the World Trade Center complex had not been designed to facilitate a mass evacuation of everybody in the buildings, and in each tower there were only three stairwells descending to the ground level.
-Another hindrance to the evacuation of the World Trade Center was that as the planes struck, the force of the impact caused the buildings to shift enough to jam doors in their frames, and stairwells became blocked by broken wall boards, trapping dozens of people throughout the building, mostly on the floors closer to the impact zone.
-For those that were above the point of impact, all were trapped, with one victim relaying to 911 after the first plane hit that the stairs were inaccessible for the 106th floor.
-At least 77 people were freed on the 88th through 90th floors by Port Authority members.
-They included construction manager Francis "Frank" Albert De Martini, building inspector Pablo Ortiz, engineer Mak Hanna, Environmental Coordinator Pete Negron, and Assistant General Manager Carlos S. da Costa.
+Within moments of Flight 11's impact, the Port Authority issued a complete evacuation of the North Tower, an order that only those beneath the 92nd floor were capable of heeding.
+Nonetheless, the roughly 8,000 people who could descend were left facing a harrowing scenario.
+Neither tower had been designed to facilitate a mass evacuation, and each of the twins only had three stairwells descending to the ground level.
+For anyone higher than the 91st floor, escape was impossible, with one victim relaying to 911 after the first plane hit that the stairs were inaccessible for the 106th floor.
+A computer modeling study done after the attacks, projected that it would take about 1 hour and 27 minutes ± 2 minutes for 8,239 people to evacuate the tower.
+The modeling also suggested that if Stairwell B had remained intact through the entire building all 1,049 projected survivors could have evacuated with an additional 2 minutes to the total time.
+At least 77 people were freed on the 88th through 90th floors by a team of Port Authority officers: construction manager Frank De Martini, building inspector Pablo Ortiz, engineer Mak Hanna, environmental coordinator Pete Negron, and Assistant General Manager Carlos S. da Costa.
+Just minutes after the plane crash, emergency responders arrived at the World Trade Center and began organizing teams to assist in the evacuation of the North Tower.

 Many people began to evacuate via the stairs on their own, while others chose to wait for instructions from the Port Authority of New York and New Jersey.
 Others who chose to evacuate were also pushed into action by loved ones who had been able to contact them.
 As evacuees descended the staircases in the North Tower, they were directed to descend to the concourse level beneath the World Trade Center complex, where the mall was located.
 Others who managed to escape credit the "Survivors Staircase," an outdoor staircase that survived the disaster, and World Trade Center workers who knew escape routes.
 One survivor stated, "Between the 11th floor and the 9th floor, we wound through this maze.
 When we got to the plaza level we were walking through and there was one emergency light on.
 There was water up to our calves.
 All of a sudden there was a voice.
 We saw someone in a miner hat.
-He opened the door and said 'Just keep going.'"
+He opened the door and said 'Just keep going'."

-When first responders arrived at WTC 1, teams were ordered to help evacuate occupants of the tower.
-Within moments of Flight 11's impact, the Port Authority issued a complete evacuation of the North Tower.
-Survivor Adam Mayblum evacuated the North Tower from his workplace on the 87th floor and shortly after getting to a safe space away from the Towers proceeded to write about his experience.